Impact to City Services

 For meeting agendas and archived meeting videos, visit www.sugarlandtx.gov/agendas.

-The Office of the City Secretary is operating on an appointment only basis for in-person services.
-So, please call (281) 275-2730 to schedule an appointment.
+The Office of the City Secretary is operating on an appointment-preferred basis.
+Please call (281) 275-2730 to schedule an appointment.
+In-person/On-demand services will be provided as available between appointments.

 Guidelines for Park Usage